 Trinian, An Epic Fantasy

-From the vast corners of Minecerva his brothers and sisters came flying to the heavenly palace.
-The first to arrive was Terror, on his wings of panic that were spread wide in darkness behind him.
+From the vast corners of Minecerva his brothers and sisters came flying, and the first to arrive was Terror, on his wings of panic, that were spread wide in darkness behind him.

-Then sister Resolve, in her straight-laced dress, walked with dignified, regal, controlled steps to her seat in the circle.
+After him was sister Resolve, in her straight-laced dress, walking with dignified, regal, controlled steps to her seat in the circle.

 Knowledge sparkled and she was pure beauty.
-As she entered, she drew the other god’s eyes to her in wonder, fear, and scorn.
-They all considered her far too pretentious, but they envied her all the same.
+As she entered the room, all eyes turned to her in wonder, fear, and scorn, for they condemned her as far too pretentious even as they envied her calm self-assurance.

-Famine tripped in hand-in-hand with Plenty, both carefree and careless, both bored with the world and bored with centennial conventions.
+Famine tripped in, hand-in-hand with Plenty, both carefree and careless, both bored with the world and bored with centennial conventions.

-The three brothers Depression, Destruction, and Death stumbled about, singing a rousing war cry with their arms firmly round each other’s shoulders.
-The other gods gave them a wide berth, their presence unpleasant, but they three did not care to notice and threw themselves upon a bench, their feet stretched forward, their heads thrown back to drink during the proceedings with disinterest.
+The triplets Despair, Destruction, and Death stumbled about, singing a rousing war cry with their arms firmly round each other’s shoulders.
+The other gods gave them a wide berth, their presence unpleasant, but they three did not care to notice and threw themselves upon a bench, their feet stretched forward, their heads thrown back, to drink during the proceedings with disinterest.

 No one noticed Solitude, pale and forgettable, creep into her corner, trembling with eagerness to hear tidings of the end of the world.

 Charity and Passion, even now at the end of time, carried on an age-old argument as they entered, their different beauties, the first subtle and the second overwhelming, clashing as they passed witty banter between them, debating the true nature of love.

 Hope smiled softly as she crept through a side door; she looked over all and shook her head at brother Fate.
 He smiled back, and made room for his favorite sister on the throne beside him.